ofek-wasserman/synthetic-data-generator/README.md

 ## Troubleshooting

 ### OpenAI API Key not set error
-- Make sure the .env file exists in the project root
+- Make sure .env file exists in the project root
 - Check that OPENAI_API_KEY is spelled correctly
 - Verify your API key is valid